 The water is COLD!
 And, the rocks are SLIPPERY!
 Make sure you’re careful and don’t do anything dumb.
 We love our readers alive…while also having fun exploring!

-What’s This Story of Crowds At Kaaterskill Falls?
+What’s This Story of Crowds?

 With anywhere in the Catskills, especially the popular spots, you’re going to get crowds.
 It’s inevitable.
 Based on the parking situation, you can guess that the Kaaterskill Falls are going to be crowded with people.
 But, we personally didn’t think it was THAT bad.
 People weren’t acting rowdy or throwing their trash everywhere, which is always a plus in our book.